Key-Value Pairs

 }

-This will no longer trigger a warning for that key.
+This will prevent a warning from being triggered for that key.

-If a key is present in another locale but not in the default locale, this key will be ignored and a warning will be emitted.
+If a key is present in another locale but not in the default locale, the key will be ignored and a warning will be emitted.

 Value Kinds